tsanevp/tsanevp/README.md

 ## I'm a Student, Athelete, Developer, and Chef!!

-- 🌱 I’m currently self learning Web Development
+- 🌱 I’m currently self-learning Web Development
 - 👯 I’m looking to collaborate with others more
 - 🥅 2023 Goals: Learn more about Backend Development
 - ⚡ Fun fact: I love to travel and play video games